Indonesia Satellite Internet: Starlink's 17,000-Island Opportunity and Three Structural Constraints

 | Regulatory complexity (Indonesia) | High (foreign ownership limits) | Low (domestic operators) | Low |

-One important technical note: Starlink's V3 (Gen 3) satellites will introduce stronger inter-satellite laser links, reducing dependence on ground Gateways — data can route between satellites to a Gateway farther away.
-If V3 satellites deploy at scale in 2026–2027, Indonesia's speed and latency situation should improve somewhat even without new Gateway approvals.
-This is a meaningful positive variable in the technical trajectory.
+Starlink V3 trajectory: Starlink's planned Gen-3 satellites introduce enhanced inter-satellite laser links, reducing dependence on ground Gateways — data can route between satellites to a Gateway farther away.
+If V3 deploys at scale in 2026–2027, Indonesia's speed and latency situation should improve somewhat even without new Gateway approvals.
+This is a meaningful positive variable in the technical trajectory that may partially decouple Indonesia's performance from its Gateway bottleneck.

 12. Spectrum: ITU Coordination and the WRC-27 Stakes